thuzarwin/open-data-sprints/docs/project-open-data-plans.rst

 ..
 2-3 sentences.
 Describe what this probject will do and how it will deliver value back to the City and the Open Data Initiative.
 Keep it brief here -- specific deliverables will be added in the next section.

 This project involves three main activities.
-First, we will generate a minimal version open data plan for each department based on the contents of the most recently approved City budget document.
+First, we will generate a minimal-style open data plan for each department which will become the foundation for enhanced plan documents in future sprints.
 Second, we will use a selection of the City's existing performance indicators to create deliverables for a new data assessment project.
 Third, we will deploy the assessment project and create a public website to display our progress.

 Success criteria
 ----------------------------------------------